 The climate crisis is already here, and it threatens the future of us all.
-However, the specific geographic and geopolitical nature of Israel leads to some unique issues that concern our tiny country.
+Israel’s specific geographic and geopolitical nature leads to some unique issues that concern our tiny country.

 Israel is a proud leader of a water revolution, having overcome previous drought and water shortages.
-Over the decades, Israel has reversed its water fate and now enjoys excess water through careful planning (our National Water Carrier) and technology including drip irrigation, wastewater treatment plants and seawater reverse osmosis desalination plants.
+Over the decades, Israel has reversed its water fate and now enjoys excess water through careful planning and technology including drip irrigation, wastewater treatment plants and seawater reverse osmosis desalination plants.

 As per David Ben Gurion’s dream to make the desert bloom, there is plenty of life in the Negev – Israel’s south – including 13% of the population.
 Yet as temperatures rise, deserts become increasingly vulnerable.
 Indeed, scientists predict that “super and ultra-extreme” heat events with temperatures above 56°C will become frequent in the Middle East and North Africa in the second half of this century.
 (NPJ Science of Learning).
-In addition to such temperatures being intolerable to humans, it will also wreak havoc with “the landscape’s surface protective layer, known as biocrust,” which is abundant in microorganisms that help preserve water and natural ecosystems.
+In addition to such temperatures being intolerable to humans, they will wreak havoc with the landscape’s surface protective layer, known as biocrust, which is abundant in microorganisms that help preserve water and natural ecosystems.

 Heatwaves and Health

-For the first time (March 2023) Israel’s National Emergency Authority at the Defense Ministry in conjunction with Israel’s Meteorological Service created a contingency plan for extreme heat waves resulting from the climate crisis.
-Global warming and climate change have already increased in the intensity and frequency of heatwaves (consider Europe last summer).
-Israel is on course for two severe heatwaves – reaching 29 degrees Celsius / 117 degrees Fahrenheit – a month from June to September, lasting three to four days.
-Such extreme heat is expected to cause 340 additional deaths per month during these months, as well as increasing the number of heart disease cases, strokes and risks to pregnant women.
+Israel’s National Emergency Authority at the Defense Ministry in conjunction with Israel’s Meteorological Service recently created a contingency plan for extreme heat waves resulting from the climate crisis.
+Global warming and climate change have already increased in the intensity and frequency of heatwaves Extreme heat is expected to cause 340 additional deaths per month during summer months, and to increase the volume of heart disease cases, strokes and risks to pregnant women.
 The more vulnerable populations at risk include those who work outside (particularly in physical labor), those who cannot afford air conditioning, the very young and the elderly.

 Heat stress is intensified in shade-free urban areas.
 Israel’s urban heat islands – areas lacking in trees and plants, with impermeable surfaces and/or dark surfaces and thermal mass – experience higher temperatures than rural areas and are exacerbate the heat and its related health problems.